JocysCom/UMQF/MORA/analysis/enders-game/entities/valentine-wiggin-actions.md

 ### 1 Ender - safety/exile

+Context: Valentine persuaded Ender to leave Earth and go to the colony worlds, saving him from Peter's control and the political chaos on Earth.

 - ΔOS = +0.50 (Saving him from Peter's control and Earth's political chaos)
 - VSA(Ender) = 0.60
 - Tc = 1.00 (Permanent exile)